 You want to shut up your window from the world and you feel pity for yourself.

-Hand of isolation creates a wall to open up a new door for others who want to enter our life.
+The hand of isolation creates a wall to open up a new door for others who want to enter our life.

 Hands of Selfishness